 Don’t you agree with us that there is just something unique about the scent of Lavender?
 It is as if it transports us into another dimension where we don’t have a single worry in the world.
 Because of this, it is used for producing scented candles which are almost a necessity in every spa around the world.
 But, this oil is also added to food and it is often used for treating different types of wounds, burns, and even acne.

 Moreover, we have to mention Chamomile.
 Every year, our gardens are full of this flower which informs us that spring has come.
 Children love playing ‘he loves me … he loves me not’ with it, making necklaces, and bracelets.
 On the other hand, there is nothing that says winter like a chamomile tea.
 We usually drink it as soon as we notice some symptoms of a cold.
-It is great for a sore throat and runny nose, and it is the main ingredient of skin products.
+It is great for a sore throat and a runny nose.
+In that case, you can use Coldeeze, as well.

 You might not know this, but Lilac is a frequent ingredient of gels that are applied to severe burns.
 The essential oil made out of this flower can treat multiple skin problems such as sunburns and rashes, and it can also prevent fungal infections.
 What’s more, it is used to tighten the skin and slow down the aging process and stop wrinkles from appearing.
 If you need a new skincare routine, our recommendation is to go with this natural remedy.